 With the winter weather, you’ll get a light dusting of snow and see icicles hanging from the falls, all of which add to the charm of a winter visit to Zion.
 We’d recommend bringing traction devices, especially if you’re planning a high-elevation hike, and plenty of warm clothes, regardless.
 The weather is usually mild in the daytime, but it gets chilly at night!

 In January, you’ll also have the benefit of being able to drive through the canyon in your own car.
 You’ll have so much more flexibility in where you can go and when rather than needing to work around the shuttle’s schedule.
-Do keep in mind the added challenge of navigating over snowy or icy roads, however.
+Do keep in mind the added challenge of navigating over snowy or icy roads so be sure to check road conditions before you head into the park.

 8. Hit the Slopes in Breckenridge, Colorado